Book available to order now!

 - My consideration that – just as we visually perceive the moon to have a dark side – there is a dark side of occupation, as many occupations remain under or unexplored (as if in the shadows) and so are less understood.

 - My suggestion that advancing knowledge about these types of occupations could assist occupational therapists’ understanding of the people they work with when working to deliver effective healthcare services.

 - Understanding occupation as complex.

-- Encouraging less stigmatisation of people’s participation in certain occupations.
+- Encouraging more exploration and less stigmatisation of people’s participation in certain occupations.

 ‘Occupations that remain unexplored—such as those that are health compromising, damaging, and deviant—and which therefore challenge the pervasive belief in a causal relationship between occupation and health’